kensanata/planet-jupiter/README.md

 example listing just one feed.
 In order to add more, add more `outline` elements with the `xmlUrl` attribute.
 The exact order and nesting does not matter.
-People can _import_ these OPML files into their own feed readers and thus it may make sense to send a bit more effort in making it presentable.
+People can _import_ these OPML files into their own feed readers and thus it may make sense to spend a bit more effort in making it presentable.

     <opml version="2.0">
       <body>